AndreaW8/wav2lip-distillation/README.md

 - **Channel distillation alone:** Failed to produce recognizable faces without output level guidance.
 Although it helps the student match the teacher's intermediate decoder feature channels and improves LSE-D/LSE-C when combined with other losses, it does not produce reasonable output faces on its own.

-- **Style loss only:** Created a light hatched pattern near the top of the face, showing that style information without stronger structural or output guidance can lead to distortions.
+- **Style loss alone:** Created a light hatched pattern near the top of the face.

 - **TV loss alone:** Drove the image toward a nearly uniform gray face, destroying facial features and leaving no meaningful face to evaluate with LSE-D or LSE-C. This suggests TV loss is more useful as a supporting loss than as a standalone objective.

 - **L1 to teacher or Ground Truth only:** Produced unstable training curves that bounced rather than decreased, indicating that L1 alone was not a sufficient learning signal.
-This configuration also underperformed visually.
+These configurations also underperformed visually.

 ## What I Changed